hmstoken/HMS-WhitePaper/README.md

 #  HMS
-HMS(Hi Mutual Society) is a blockchain project developed and operated by Qfund, the largest online crowdfunding platform in Asia.
+HMS(Hi Mutual Society) is a blockchain project developed by Qfund, the largest online crowdfunding platform in Asia.
 HMS intends to build up a decentralized Mutual Society using blockchain technology.

 ## 1. social@hms